Man carries young boy through flood waters.

 Thank you for your feedback

-2. Freeze It®:When you freeze your account, Discover will not authorize new purchases, cash advances or balance transfers.
-However, some activity will continue, including merchant-indicated recurring bill payment, as well as returns, credits, dispute adjustments, delayed authorizations (such as some transit purchases), payments, Discover protection product fees, other account fees, interest, rewards redemptions and certain other exempted transactions.
+1. Freeze it®: When you freeze your account, Discover will not authorize new purchases, cash advances or balance transfers (including checks).
+However, some activity will continue including charges from merchants where your card is stored or billed regularly, as well as returns, credits, dispute adjustments, delayed authorizations (such as some transit purchases), payments, Discover protection product fees, other account fees, interest, rewards redemptions and certain other exempted transactions.

-3. Discover® Identity Alerts: (Alerts) are offered by Discover Bank at no cost, are available only online, and do not impact your credit score.
+2. Discover® Identity Alerts (Alerts) are offered by Discover Bank at no cost, are available only online, and do not impact your credit score.
 The Alerts currently provide: (a) daily monitoring of your Experian® credit report and an alert when a new inquiry or account is listed on your report; (b) daily monitoring of thousands of Dark Web sites known for revealing personal information and an alert if your Social Security Number is found on such a website.
-Alerts are only provided to, Primary cardmembers who agree to receive them online and whose accounts are open, in good standing, have a Social Security Number, and an email address on file.
+Alerts are only provided to Primary cardmembers who agree to receive them online and whose accounts are open, in good standing, have a Social Security Number, and an email address on file.
 This benefit may change or end in the future.
 Discover Bank is not a credit repair organization as defined under federal or state law, including the Credit Repair Organizations Act.
 To see a list of Frequently Asked Questions, visit discover.com/freealerts.

 • Legal Disclaimer: This site is for educational purposes and is not a substitute for professional advice.
 The material on this site is not intended to provide legal, investment, or financial advice and does not indicate the availability of any Discover product or service.
 It does not guarantee that Discover offers or endorses a product or service.
 For specific advice about your unique circumstances, you may wish to consult a qualified professional.